★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 Obviously, if you find yourself in these kinds of situation, you shouldn’t give in and allow other people to define what you are.
 That is weak, but it is all too easy to give in.
 The harder people try to label you, the louder and more vocal they are, and the more uniform their assertions, the easier it becomes to give in.

-I have sacrificed so much in order to never give in, in order to openly support drug legalization, so I will be damned if I let someone else define me or speak for me.
-Though, honestly, letting someone else speak for me probably wouldn’t be too bad.
-However, I have been victimized in the workplace by a handful of people and I just sat idly by, not wanting to say anything wrong or worried that I’d sink to their level.
+I have sacrificed so much in order to never give in, in order to openly support controversial causes like drug legalization.
+I will be damned if I let someone else define me or speak for me.
+I have been victimized in the workplace by a handful of people and I just sat idly by, not wanting to say anything wrong or worried that I’d sink to their level.
 And I just sat there, while they made my life miserable; they ruined my life and I just sat there!
-They obliterated any confidence anyone had in my in my workplace and they did so in a calculated, strategic manner.
+They obliterated any confidence anyone had in me at my workplace and they did so in a calculated, strategic manner.

 And so my point is: do not find yourself in this position.
 Define yourself.
 Speak up.
 Be independent.
 Think your own thoughts.
 Listen to others and especially to understand how they see you.

 Conversely and by corrolary, make it easier for others to define themselves, authentically.
-You can do this by providing better information to them about how you perceive them, though not necessarily in a direct manner.
+You can do this by providing better information to them about how you perceive them.
+It may not be tactful to do in a direct manner and it may be more effective to do this indirectly.
 You can give them the space and autonomy to grow.
 You can share anecdotes and experience that might end up being important to how they see themselves or what they decide to do with their career.

-But always be aware of the lens you’re using to view them: is this a perspective you’ve constructed independently?
+Always be aware of the lens you’re using to view them: is this a perspective you’ve constructed independently?
 Is it honest?
 Is it helpful?
 If this person needs change, do they want to change?
-Is that desire to change just verbal or at the conscious level?
-Or does it appear that the desire for change motives a few actions or does it permeate their actions?
+Is that desire to change just verbal or is it conscious?
+Or does it appear that the desire for change motives a few actions or does it permeate their thoughts and actions?
 It’s important to be realistic and keep your goals in mind.

 There was a Rick and Morty episode about this concept of envisioning someone in terms of their potential instead of their flaws.
 To summarize, Beth and Jerry go to couples therapy and end up fighting the way they envision each other, materialized as monsters.
 I won’t really spoil how everything works out, but it’s worth watching.
 It’s episode 7 of the 2nd season: Big Trouble in Little Sanchez.